sdwalker62/MachineLearningLab/README.md

 ### Install Docker-Compose

 We don't just have a singular Docker container.
 If that was true we could use the docker run command for our needs.
-Instead we have specialized Docker containers that each are responsible for a single task.
+Instead we have specialized Docker containers that are designed for a single task.
 Our design philosophy follows the Single Responsibility Principle. https://en.wikipedia.org/wiki/Single-responsibility_principle

 To manage these containers we use docker-compose.
 The Dockerfiles that contain the build instructions are still called by the docker-compose command.
 I will expand more on this when I discuss how to run the container.
 First let's install docker-compose: